paulus7/laravel-localized-routes/README.md

 ```

 The routes defined in the `Route::localized` closure are automatically registered for each configured locale.
 This will prepend the locale to the route's URI and name.

-If you set the `register-unprefixed-routes` option in your config file to true, the unprefixed / non localized routes are also registered.
+If you set the `register-unprefixed-routes` option in your config file to `true`, unprefixed routes are also registered.

-In the above example, with the `register-unprefixed-routes` option set to true, there are 6 routes registered:
+Those routes are treated as non localized routes and a redirect will be triggered if the locale of a localized route matches the app default locale.

 | URI               | Name                   |
 | ----------------- | ---------------------- |